suchimitha/just-the-docs/docs/configuration.md

 ## 1. Options
 It is a collection of type Map (Map<String, Object>), used to pass any type of config settings that we enable.
     below options used for fetching records. <br/>
-    contactid, ContactNumber, where, pagenumber, modifiedafter, – for contacts <br/>
+    ContactId, ContactNumber, where, PageNumber, ModifiedAfter – for Contacts <br/>
+    InvoiceNumber, InvoiceId, where, PageNumber, ModifiedAfter – for Invoices, Bills <br/>
-    Invoicenumber, Invoiceid, where, pagenumber, modifiedafter – for invoices <br/>
+    PurchaseOrderNumber, PurchaseOrderID, where, PageNumber, ModifiedAfter – for PurchaseOrders <br/>
-Ex:  req.options.put('pagenumber','1');
+Ex: req.options.put('PageNumber','1');

 ## 2. xeroCustomer
-It is an instance of the bw_xero_api01.AccountWrapper class.
+It is an instance of the AccountWrapper (Xero Contact Wrapper) class.
 To Create/Insert customer we should pass values to variables which are needed.
 For all xeroCustomer variables you can refer [here]({{ site.baseurl }}{% link docs/CustomerOperations/CustomerOperations.md %})
 ```yaml
 Ex: bw_xero_api01.BreadwinnerAPI.AccountWrapper XContact = new bw_xero_api01.BreadwinnerAPI.AccountWrapper();
     XContact.name=’Test Customer’;